canonical-web-and-design/tutorials.ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu/create-a-usb-stick-on-ubuntu.md

 With a bootable Ubuntu USB stick, you can:

-- Install or upgrade Ubuntu.
+- Install or upgrade Ubuntu
-- Test out the Ubuntu desktop experience without touching your PC configuration.
+- Test out the Ubuntu desktop experience without touching your PC configuration
-- Boot into Ubuntu on a borrowed machine or from an internet cafe.
+- Boot into Ubuntu on a borrowed machine or from an internet cafe
-- Use tools installed by default on the USB stick to repair or fix a broken configuration.
+- Use tools installed by default on the USB stick to repair or fix a broken configuration

 Creating a bootable Ubuntu USB stick is very simple, especially from Ubuntu itself, and we're going to cover the process in the next few steps.